Taxation (LLM)

 Foreign-Trained Attorneys and the NY Bar Exam

-Students in our International Taxation LLM (ITP) and some of our students in our Taxation LLM programs have already received their first law degree outside of the U.S. These students are often interested in sitting for the New York bar exam.
-The topic of bar exam eligibility is complex, and can depend on one's prior legal education.
-The first step is to ask the NY bar examiners to review your educational reviews to find out if you can use an LLM to qualify to sit for the bar exam.
-We advise you to read about the requirements online here, and that you also read about some of the specific courses students might take if they were not educated in a qualifying common law legal system here.
+Some students in the LLM in Taxation degree program have earned their first law degree outside the U.S. These students are often interested in taking the New York State bar examination.
+The topic of bar exam eligibility is complex and can depend on a student's prior legal education.
+The first step is to ask the NY bar examiners to review your educational records to find out if you can use an LLM to qualify to sit for the bar exam.

-In brief, the tax and international tax programs can be structured to satisfy the curricular requirements under section 520.6 to sit for the bar exam for many attorneys (again, this is a complex issue, so please do read our resources to see how the rules apply to your situation).
-ITP students receive a detailed memo during summer registration which offers suggested courses to meet both their degree requirements and those of the bar exam.
-Foreign-trained attorneys in the Taxation LLM program should reach out to John Stephens to plan a set of courses that can satisfy the bar exam requirements as well as your other goals.
-Keep in mind that there are additional requirements after one has passed the bar exam to actually become licensed, including passing the MPRE (multistate professional responsibility exam), "character and fitness" review, the section 520.16 requirement to perform pro bono work, and the section 520.18 requirement to work in a law office or to have previously worked in a law office to satisfy the "skills competency and professional values" requirements.
+Foreign-trained attorneys in the LLM in Taxation program should contact the director of the Graduate Tax Program to plan a set of courses that can satisfy the bar exam requirements.
+Keep in mind that there are additional requirements after one has passed the bar exam to become licensed, including passing the MPRE (Multistate Professional Responsibility Exam), "character and fitness" review, the section 520.16 requirement to perform pro bono work, and the section 520.18 requirement to work in a law office or to have previously worked in a law office to satisfy the "skills competency and professional values" requirements.
 The bar examiners have issued an FAQ to answer some questions about the recent section 520.18 skills competency requirement.
-Many students in our international tax program have prior legal experience in their home jurisdiction, and thus may be able to satisfy the section 520.18 requirement with this experience.
 Note that the coursework taken to satisfy section 520.6 does not satisfy the “pathway 1” option for section 520.18.
-The NY State Court of Appeals did allow students to take online classes to qualify for the bar exam in the Fall 2020 through spring 2022 semesters, but they have not extended that waiver beyond spring/summer 2022.
 Students hoping to sit for the bar exam in NY on the basis of an LLM degree should not take any online classes.

 Sample Plan of Study